Warning: Last items in stock!

 First a disclaimer.
-I’m not sure if this coffee was grown organically.
+There are no certified organic Indian coffees, and I’m not sure if this one was grown organically.
 It probably was based on the fact that is it a high altitude, high quality coffee.
 But that's my only basis.

 India is an underrated coffee.
 It is grown right up there near Yemen, near Africa, and has a clean, gentle, nutty taste that you would think would give it more credit in the coffee world.
 This one has a subtle spiciness to it, and the aroma reminds me of cinnamon, the initial taste of hazelnuts and an aftertaste of nutmeg.
 It’s not a dirty-tasting coffee, and actually has a creamy quality, and a sweet grain-like quality to it that reminds you of a high quality south american coffee.
 A friend remarked it reminded her of a combination of Chai tea and coffee.
 What else would you expect from India?
 They grow coffee alongside their spices.

 It seems to be a versatile and forgiving coffee.
-This is the brand new crop that just came into the country in 3-2017.
+This is 2012 crop that just came in 9-2012.
 It is a washed process coffee.